Table of Content

 During the wet and cold winter months, it’s much more difficult to schedule regular golf matches, which results in a backlog of fixtures and may even cause the league to be canceled.

-That being said, some organizers and clubs run golf leagues through the winter; they just usually have fewer fixtures.
+That said, some organizers and clubs run golf leagues through the winter; they usually have fewer fixtures.

-When you’re planning your golf league, you will need to think carefully about its duration.
-It’s best to consult with some of the other players to get an idea of what everyone thinks is a good idea.
+When planning your golf league, you must think carefully about its duration.
+It’s best to consult with other players to understand what everyone thinks is a good idea.

-After all, many golfers only play the sport in the summer months, so you need to host your league when everyone is available.
+After all, many golfers only play the sport in the summer, so you must host your league when everyone is available.

 If your league is particularly popular, you could always run an out-of-season league or cup competition that keeps players active all year round.